 If you are an incoming frosh, we recommend signing up for 12-15 units of coursework in your first quarter.
 Keep in mind that adjusting to Stanford is at least the equivalent of a 3-unit course, so give yourself some room to breathe!
 After your first quarter, you can try taking on more if you like.
-In the long run, most students will want to reach an average of about 15 units per quarter if they seek to graduate in 4 years.
+In order to graduate in 4 years, you'll need to take an average of 15 units per quarter.

 You will need to sign up for at least 12 units by the end of the first day of classes in order to be considered a full-time student.
 (See Also: What is a Unit?)

-The official add/drop deadline is the end of week three.
-However, while you can drop all the way through the third week, you should attend any classes you might take by the end of the first week of classes.
+The official deadline to add and drop classes (Final Study List deadline) is the end of week three.
+However, while you can drop classes all the way through the third week, you should attend any classes you might take starting the first week of classes.
 Professors are often very reluctant to allow students to add a class that they have not been attending, and you may have missed work that cannot be made up.

 After the third week of classes, your schedule for the quarter is set (the Final Study List deadline is 5pm on Friday of Week 3).

 Things to consider as you choose the best combination